jhedstrom/drupalextension/STEPS.md

   <summary><code>@Then I should not see the following success messages:</code></summary>

 <br/>
-Checks if the current page does not contain the given set of success messages.
+Checks the page does not contain the given set of success messages.
 <br/><br/>

 ```gherkin